 Statistics show the noticeably high frequency with which bicyclists sustain injuries as a result of being struck by a motor vehicle.
 In such cases bicyclists have a right to pursue compensation.
 The most immediate damages in a bicycle accident are bodily injuries and property damage, but with legal help, you can learn of the numerous others including pain and suffering, lost wages, medical equipment, and much more.

-Joseph T. Welsh is a zealous Southwest Kansas bicycle accident lawyer who understands the severity of being involved in such a damaging accident.
+Joseph T. Welsh, Attorney at Law is a zealous Southwest Kansas bicycle accident lawyer who understands the severity of being involved in such a damaging accident.
 Your injuries are likely to be extensive, and your need for immediate financial compensation is made evident through the piling accident-related expenses.
 Joe can analyze accident details, implement his knowledge of personal injury law, and negotiate just compensation that accurately covers all accident-related damages.
 Contact Joe today at (620) 510-5030 for a free case evaluation.